Destination-SPACE/DS-Weather-Station-V4.5/docs/hardware/index.rst

 Overview of Hardware
 ====================

-The Destination Weather Station was designed in `KiCad <https://www.kicad.org/>`_ and assembled by hand. the weather station includes several features that improve user experiance.
+The Destination Weather Station was designed in `KiCad <https://www.kicad.org/>`_ and assembled by hand. the weather station includes several features that improve user experience.
 These are:

 .. toctree::
    :maxdepth: 1